Agaricus > Agaricus arvensis

 Description

-The can easily be confused with the poisonous Agaricus in section xanthodermatei however they types stain bright yellow when cut at the base of the stalk.
+The can easily be confused with the poisonous Agaricus in section Xanthodermatei like Agaricus malangelus however they types stain bright yellow when cut at the base of the stalk.
 They also tend to have a darker sunk center of the cap and longer stalk and have more of a deformed marshmallow appearance.
 They also smell unpleasant and phenolic more like a chalk board.
 They both stain yellow but in different places.
-A. arvensis only stains yellow on the skin edges (see pics) where A. xanthodermatei types stain in the context of the stalk, at the base.
+A. arvensis only stains yellow on the skin edges (see pics) where Xanthodermatei types stain in the context of the stipe base.
 There are key differences however it can take years of observation to learn.
-Even experts often get it wrong.
+Experts often get it wrong.
 I do not suggest this mushroom for beginners for that reason.
-They are also often confused with A. campestris as they often grow in the same habitats.
-A. campestris however does not stain yellow and is somewhat smaller in size.
+They are also often confused with Agaricus in the campestris group such as A. braendlei as they often grow in similar habitats.
+A. braendlei and relatives however do not stain yellow and are much smaller in size.

 Location